ABSTRACT:

 have used the transaction data of 1733 stocks randomly selected from those

 listed at American stock markets between 1968 and 1998.
-For each stock we have
+For each stock we

-built time series of 601 consecutive transaction days (300 days for the stock
+built time series of 601 consecutive transaction days (300 days for the

 investment and 301 days for the indicator calculation at the investment

-beginning) under the conditions that the data have no obvious recording errors
+beginning) under the conditions that the data have no obvious recording

 and they do not contain daily price variations greater than 20\%.
 We have